Authentication

 - JWT Token -- All authenticated API calls require a Bearer token in the

 Authorizationheader.
-Tokens use HS256 signing, are valid for 7 days, and are invalidated when the backend restarts. - MCP API Key -- Keys prefixed with
+Tokens use HS256 signing, are valid for 7 days, and are invalidated when the backend restarts.
+Logging out revokes the token immediately (a server-side blacklist holds it until its natural expiry) — an exfiltrated token dies with the session instead of living out its 7 days. - MCP API Key -- Keys prefixed with

 trinity_mcp_also work as Bearer tokens.
 Used for MCP server authentication and agent-to-agent communication. - Agent-Scoped Key -- An MCP API key restricted to a specific agent, used for agent-to-agent calls.